 Letters of Recommendation

 You will need to provide letters of recommendation from three individuals who know you well and can present balanced evaluations and assessments.
 It is preferred that your recommendations will be from former professors.

 Please provide official transcript(s) from every college you've attended.

 A $50 non-refundable fee, payable by credit card or check, is required to process your application.

-You are required to take the GRE exam.
-There is no minimum GRE score requirement.
+Applicants must complete the GMAT or GRE exam.
+There is no minimum GMAT or GRE score requirement.
 NOTE: Unofficial copies of the test scores are acceptable for the evaluation process.
-For students who are not native English language speakers must take a recognized English Language Proficiency test (e.g., the TOEFL)*.
+Students who are not native English language speakers must take a recognized English Language Proficiency test (e.g., the TOEFL)*.